Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 Devices that identify as serial (CDC) or as known trainer brands (Tacx, Garmin, Wahoo, etc.) are queried repeatedly.
 By switching the T-Dongle-S3 to the TinyUSB HID class, the dongle presents itself as a generic **Human Interface Device** with an unrecognized vendor/product ID.
-Zwift’s discovery logic quickly marks it as irrelevant and stops polling it.
+Zwift’s discovery logic quickly marks it as irrelevant and stops polling it.<br>
-As a result, the dongle remains stable and continues to bridge BLE data without interference from Zwift’s USB scans.
+**As a result, the dongle remains stable and continues to bridge BLE data without interference from Zwift’s USB scans**.

 ### 🧩 What’s going on when connected to computer running Arduino IDE